AP World History Unit 2 Practice Test: Networks of Exchange

 Question 8 Explanation:

-Option (B), the rise of the Trans-Atlantic Trade, is the correct answer because the slave trade that came with the Trans-Atlantic trade promoted an atmosphere of lawlessness and violence against Africans.
+The correct answer is (B).
+The slave trade that came with the Trans-Atlantic trade promoted an atmosphere of lawlessness and violence against Africans.
 This made economic and agricultural development almost impossible throughout much of West Africa, which then affected existing trade.

 Question 9